munas-git/munas-git.github.io/README.md

 ### [Extractive, Abatractive document/text Summarising System.](https://github.com/munas-git/text-summarization-webapp) (NLP)

 The document summarising system developed as my final year project for a B.Sc. in Software Engineering at Babcock University goes beyond basic summarisation.
 It accurately predicts and suggests the top 2 topics for any text input, detects the language of the text and features text-to-speech functionality to read summaries aloud.
 Additionally, users can download their summaries as Word documents (.docx).
-- **Tools & Tech:** Python, Scikit-learn, Decision Trees, Pandas, NumPy.
+- **Tools & Tech:** Python, OpenAI, Scikit-learn, Decision Trees, Pandas, NumPy.

 ![214431479-aae08584-b96e-4934-a205-45a315d6cb94](https://github.com/user-attachments/assets/5adf37f8-d659-4a9e-b871-197beec621ab)